Stanley Andrisse

-Stanley Andrisse (born September 8, 1983) is an American endocrinologist scientist and writer who is a tenured associate professor at the Howard University College of Medicine and Georgetown Medical Center.
+Stanley Andrisse (born September 8, 1983) is an American endocrinologist scientist and writer.

+He is a tenured associate professor at the Howard University College of Medicine and Georgetown Medical Center.
 His research considers Type 2 diabetes, the pathways of insulin resistant states, and metabolic disease.

 He is the author of From Prison Cells to PhD: It is Never Too Late to Do Good, and director of an outreach program that supports formerly incarcerated people into college education.

 Early life and education

 Andrisse was born to Haitian immigrants Pierre Frederic William Andrisse and Yorvoll Joseph in Missouri.
 Andrisse has three siblings.
 Andrisse attended Rosary High School (now part of Trinity Catholic High School (Missouri)).
 While there, Andrisse earned an A-grade average in both the 1998-99 and 1999-00 academic years and played on the high school's football team as a running back.

 Andrisse has said that he made poor decisions as a young person, and he was first arrested at the age of 14.
 By his early twenties he had been sentenced to ten years in maximum security penitentiary.
 During his time in prison he was part of a drug rehabilitation program.

 Andrisse was an undergraduate student at Lindenwood University.
 He remained at Lindenwood for graduate studies, where he worked toward a Master of Business Administration.
 He was accepted to a doctoral program at Saint Louis University, and completed his PhD in 2014.